dangquyenbui-dotcom/production_portal_github/README.md

     *(Adjust host/port as needed.
 Ensure the server's firewall allows traffic on the specified port.)* You can also use the provided `start_production_portal.bat` script on Windows.

 7.  **Access in Browser:**
     Navigate to the server's IP address or hostname and the specified port (e.g., `http://your_server_ip:5000`).
-Log in using your Active Directory credentials.
+Log in using your Active Directory credentials (or local admin).
 Access requires membership in specific AD groups defined in your `.env` file.

 ---